randomtruffles/Dominion_League/rules.md

 <a name="2.3.2"></a>2.3.2.
 Tiers D and E have a minimum of 4 divisions each.

 <a name="2.3.3"></a>2.3.3.
-Tiers F through K have a minimum of 6 divisions each.
+Tiers F through J have a minimum of 6 divisions each.
 If there are not enough players to meet this requirement, tiers will be eliminated as necessary.

 <a name="2.3.4"></a>2.3.4.
+Tier K has a minimum of 6 divisions.
+If Tier K falls below 6 divisions for two consecutive seasons, it will be eliminated after the second such season.

+<a name="2.3.5"></a>2.3.5.
 A tier can have no more than twice as many divisions as the tier above it.
 If there are too many players to meet this requirement, tiers will be added as necessary.

-<a name="2.3.5"></a>2.3.5.
+<a name="2.3.6"></a>2.3.6.
 Excluding the bottom tier, a tier must have at least as many divisions as the tier above it, minus one.

 ### <a name="2.4"></a>2.4.
 Tier Placement